SergioRibera/dotfiles/nvim/README.md

 ## Mappings
 The `leader` is a `Space` key.<br>
 The cell empty is equals to up cell.
-If you want modify any mapping, you can edit the file specified into table for each case
+If you want modify any mapping, you can edit the file specified into table for each case.
+The modes in my keymapping:
+- i = Insert
+- s = Select
+- n = Normal
+- v = Visual
+- NerdTree = Being on NerdTree buffer

 |   **MODE**   |         **KEYMAP**        |                             **DESCRIPTION**                            |      **FILE TO MODIFY**      |
 |:--------:|:---------------------:|:------------------------------------------------------------------:|:------------------------:|